TATQAQOAO/DL2024_Team12_iIlegal_dumping/README.md

 You need to download the dataset mentioned above and use the YOLOv7 format.

 ### Yolov7 training
-Download yolov7 model and other details, please refer to [YOLOv7-Training](https://github.com/TATQAQOAO/DL2024_Team12_iIlegal_dumping/tree/main/yolov7-main)
+Download yolov7 model.
+Other details, please refer to [YOLOv7-Training](https://github.com/TATQAQOAO/DL2024_Team12_iIlegal_dumping/tree/main/yolov7-main)

 In this project, we use [yolov7.pt](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7.pt) Next we can train yolov7 model